 Warm water in spas would be ideal breeding grounds for harmful microbes if not for effective sanitizers to control them.
 Bacteria from our bodies, airborne mold spores, algae, and even viruses can find their way into the water.

-Fortunately, we have great sanitizer systems such as Bromine, Cleanwater Blue, and Nature2.
+Fortunately, we have great sanitizer systems such as Bromine, Nature2, and Frog.
 These can effectively destroy microbes and keep the spa water safe and healthy.

 Be Certain to Shock Treat

 Shock treatment is the routine of applying a compound to your spa water.
 The compound oxidizes or breaks-down the dead organic material left behind from your sanitizer system.

 It also breaks-down non-filterable material such as dirt, soap films, hair spray and perspiration.
 Allowed to remain in the water, these contaminants provide a food source for bacteria and algae.
 Regular shock treatments eliminate them and the organics on which bacteria feed.